SHARING THE WORLD WITH BEARS

 - It is designed to be accessible on platforms ranging from laptop to tablets and smartphones.

 This website and the research supporting portions of the material it contains is funded by a grant to New Mexico State University from the National Science Foundation, Award Number 1724508, Office of Polar Programs, under the title "An Anthropological and Linguistic Investigation of Arctic Ceremonial Traditions," and directed by Dr. Andrew Wiget.
-The NSF Team members include Olga Balalaeva, Marta Csepregi, Tatiana Moldanova, Timofei Moldanov, Svetlana Popova, Agrafena Sopochina, and Elena Surlomkina.
+The project team members include Olga Balalaeva, Marta Csepregi, Tatiana Moldanova, Timofei Moldanov, Svetlana Popova, Agrafena Sopochina, and Elena Surlomkina.
 Bear on right side of header: "Drawing of Zuni Bear Design with Heartline" Credit: Andrew Wiget.

 1 Hallowell, A. I., 1926.
 Bear ceremonialism in the northern hemisphere.
 American Anthropologist, n.s., 28: 1-175; Hallowell, A. I., 1960.
 Ojibwa ontology, behavior, and world view.
 In Contributions to Anthropology: Selected Papers of A. Irving Hallowell.
 Edited by Raymond D. Fogelson, pp. 357-390.
 Chicago: University of Chicago Press.